sakku116/fastapi-ecommerce-restapi/README.md

 - **Categories**: Organize products into categories to improve discoverability.
 - **Order Management**: Basic order handling for checkout and order history.
 - **Object Storage**: Media uploads and storage with MinIO, compatible with Amazon S3.
+- **Integrated Wallet**: Built-in wallet system to manage user balances, process payments, and handle refunds directly within the platform.
+    > Other payment methods and top-up methods are coming soon.

 ## Tech Stack